top of page

 ADU Rules

-The area of an accessory dwelling unit shall be a minimum of one hundred and ninety (190) square feet, and a maximum of one thousand (1,000) square feet.
+• The area of an accessory dwelling unit shall be a minimum of one hundred and ninety (190) square feet, and a maximum of eight hundred (800) square feet.